Welcome to the Worldwide Greathead family my One-Name Study - Person Page 495

 #12362, b.
 8 June 1842, d.
 17 October 1923

-John Greatheed was born on 8 June 1842 in West Drayton, London, England.1,2 He was the son of Samuel Stephenson Greatheed and Margaret Stephenson.1 Rev Samuel Greatheed and his family occupied Switzerland Cottage, Drayton Green, West Drayton until the lease was transferred to Mrs Maria Jaquet a widow from West Drayton and Hamilton Jennings a surgeon also freo West Drayton on 25 October 1845.
+John Greatheed was born on 8 June 1842 in West Drayton, London, England.1,2 He was the son of Samuel Stephenson Greatheed and Margaret Stephenson.1 Rev Samuel Greatheed and his family occupied Switzerland Cottage, Drayton Green, West Drayton until the lease was transferred to Mrs Maria Jaquet a widow from West Drayton and Hamilton Jennings a surgeon also from West Drayton on 25 October 1845.
 The rent was declared to be £40 per year and the lease was to run for 21 years.

 The house was described in the lease as having a Drawing room with register stove and blind roller, Dining room with register stove, two cupboards with mahogony tops and blind roller.
 Breakfast parlour with stove and roller, Store room with stove dreser with cupboards, two glass cupboards and roller.
 Kitchen withange, two dressers, ironing boar and hat pegs.
 Wash house with a grate, two coppers and pump and ironing board.
 Celler with bottle rack and large iron wine safe and bells and wires to two parlours and four bedrooms.
 Passage with blind roller and hat pegs.
 Water closet with pan and stoves to four bedrooms and rollers for blinds in five bedrooms.
 Locks and keys to all the doors.

-The garden was described as having an orchard, coach house, stables and outhouses.3 In the census of 30 March 1851 at Corringham, Essex, England, he was listed as the nephew of John H Stephenson John was staying with his Uncle and Aunt.
-Uncle John was the Rector of Corringham.4 John was admitted into Trinity College, Cambridge on 12 April 1860.
+The garden was described as having an orchard, coach house, stables and outhouses.3,4 In the census of 30 March 1851 at Corringham, Essex, England, he was listed as the nephew of John H Stephenson John was staying with his Uncle and Aunt.
+Uncle John was the Rector of Corringham.5 John entered Tonbridge School in 1852 staying on to spend time, 1857-60 in the sixth form.
+He was Head Boy.6 John was admitted into Trinity College, Cambridge on 12 April 1860.
 He was the second son of the Rev. Samuel Stephenson He gained his B.A. in 1864; and his M.A. in 1882.
 He was ordained Deacon in Ripon in 1865; Priest in 1867; Church of Penistone, Yorkshire., 1865-9.
 Curate of the Church of the Advent, Boston, U.S.A., 1872-4.
 Curate of St Peter's, Mazagon, Bombay, India, 1875-81.
 C. of St Olave's, Spitalfields, London, 1881-3.
 C. of St Augustine's, Kilburn, 1883-4.
 Chaplain to the Little Sisters of St Peter's (Kilburn), at Littlehampton, Sussex, 1884-6.
-Succeeded his father as Rector of Corringham, Essex, 1887-1923.1
+Succeeded his father as Rector of Corringham, Essex, 1887-1923.1,6

 Sources of Information